City Hall is considering a "broadband roadmap" as technology in the community advances.

 Robertson said he will not discuss new proposals to upgrade broadband technology at the meeting.
 He said most of Park City has access to reasonable or good broadband technology.
 There are small pockets of the city, though, that continue to have "limited broadband access," he said.
 The report to the elected officials indicated upward of 90 percent of people who live in Park City and businesses in the city have access through various providers.

 Robertson rated broadband access in Park City a six on 1-to-10 scale.
-He said the community efforts are working toward him giving a seven rating.

 City Hall's efforts over the past decade-plus have included connecting municipal facilities with a fiber optics system and a bid to have Google install a fiber optic network in the community as part of the Internet giant's Google Fiber program.